How to play and what to do

 Buying your books is easy - you can choose to play on paper tickets or on a Bee (our electronic boards).
 Just ask at our Booksales counter and our friendly staff will help you with how to play and how much things cost.

-Once you've sorted out your books you can try our fruit machines, play Parti-Bingo or just enjoy our tasty and inexpensive food and drink.
+Once you've sorted out your books you can try our fruit machines, play Parti-Bingo or just enjoy a great value meal from our Cafe or drinks from our Bar.

 Playing and Winning